 The Exhibition

-On 26th October 2023, we will launch the itinerant international exhibition “Moon Impact – a geological story” at the Mineralogy Museum, in München, Germany.
+On 20th November 2024, we will launch the itinerant international exhibition “Moon Impact – a geological story” at the Thuringian University and State Library (ThULB), in Jena, Germany.
 The exhibition tells the story of the Giant impact and the Moon formation.
 Over almost 60 square meters of exhibition you will be able to learn about the formation of the solar system, about the Giant Impact that generated the proto lunar synestia, and about the ever-growing complexity of the mineral realm.
 You will admire distant proto-planetary disks, you will see animations of giant impacts and you will peek into the atomic secrets of the formation of the first atmosphere of the Earth.
 Apart from natural geological samples and meteorites, the exhibition features large-scale posters, translucent 3D window prints, movies and 3D printed models of the atoms in melts and volcanic gas bubbles stemming from atomistic simulations, and much more.

 The idea behind